About This Statistic

-This statistic represents U.S. revenue generated with online apparel and accessories retail sales between 2013 and 2019.
-Figures from 2016 onwards are projections.
-In 2015, retail e-commerce revenues from apparel and accessories sales amounted to 63.5 billion U.S. dollars.
+This statistic represents U.S. revenue generated with online apparel and accessories retail sales between 2015 and 2021.
+In 2015, retail e-commerce revenues from apparel and accessories sales amounted to 56.9 billion U.S. dollars.

 E-commerce revenue from apparel in the U.S. – additional information

 With retail e-commerce sales worldwide expected to reach just over three trillion U.S. dollars in 2018, the global e-commerce industry appears to show no signs of slowing down.
 The UK has the highest online shopping penetration rate in the world – 77 percent as of the fourth quarter of 2015.
 Both Germany and South Korea have penetration rates higher than 70 percent, while the United States ranks fourth with a 66 percent penetration rate.
 When it comes to online fashion-related product shopping, South Korea leads the global ranking in apparel e-retail with 77 percent rate as of October 2015, closely followed by Germany with 76 percent.